mekaufman/iam/iamuserinv.md

 You can assign access to a single resource within your account down to the instance.

-1. From the **Invite users** screen, expand the **Services** section.
+1. On the Invite users page, expand the Services section.
-2. Select to assign access to a **Resource**.
+2. Select **Resource** from the **Assign access to** list.
 3. Select a service.
-4. Select **All current regions** or a specific region, if your are prompted.
+4. Select **All current regions** or a specific region if your are prompted.
 5. Select **All current service instances** or select a specific service instance.
-6. Depending on the service that you selected, you might see the following fields.
+6. Depending on the service that you selected you might see the following fields.
 If you do not enter values for these fields, the policy is assigned at the service instance level instead of the bucket level.
     * **Resource type**: Enter `bucket`.
     * **Resource ID**: Enter the name of your bucket.
 7. Select any combination of roles to assign the wanted access.